skypjack/entt/docs/md/meta.md

 A type registered with the reflection system can also be unregistered.
 This means unregistering all its data members, member functions, conversion functions and so on.
-However, the base classes won't be unregistered, since they don't necessarily depend on it.
-Similarly, implicitly generated types (as an example, the meta types implicitly generated for function parameters when needed) won't be unregistered.<br/>
+However, base classes aren't unregistered as well, since they don't necessarily depend on it.
+Similarly, implicitly generated types (as an example, the meta types implicitly generated for function parameters when needed) aren't unregistered.<br/>
 Roughly speaking, unregistering a type means disconnecting all associated meta objects from it and making its identifier no longer visible.
 The underlying node will remain available though, as if it were implicitly generated: